open-xml-templating/docxtemplater/docs/source/faq.rst

         },
     }

-You can also get a more detailled tree by using :
+You can also get a more detailled tree by using:

 .. code-block:: javascript

     console.log(iModule.fullInspected["word/document.xml"]);

-The code of the inspect-module is very simple, and can be found here : https://github.com/open-xml-templating/docxtemplater/blob/master/es6/inspect-module.js
+The code of the inspect-module is very simple, and can be found here: https://github.com/open-xml-templating/docxtemplater/blob/master/es6/inspect-module.js

 Convert to PDF
 --------------